 Our Gardens Through Time show how city gardens have developed over the centuries.

 From a Tudor knot garden to a modern green roof.

 They echo changes in society and the wider world, and show the fashions and innovations of the time.

-Many urban homes only have a small garden, if one at all, so they are often multipurpose spaces that fulfil the practical and leisure requirements of their user.
+Many urban homes only have a small garden, if one at all.
+Gardens are often multipurpose spaces for practical purposes and leisure activities.

 Gardens have always been key to creating a feeling of home and connecting people to their environment.

 Knot gardens are arranged in a square frame with a formal symmetrical design.